Balnakeil Beach and Surrounding Durness, Muse for Poets and Painters

 Cresting the next hill, the three of us gave a collective gasp at seeing the sienna-colored moors backlit by a twilight spectacle.
 In the distance, the most northwesterly corner of mainland Britain that I had travelled so far to see was magically illuminated in a soft glow.
 Slicing through the diffused light that separates day from night, the rays of a shimmering rainbow descended to Durness.

-Later, I wandered around in Balnakeil Cemetery, where I searched for the headstones of Rob Donn and Lennon’s aunt who are both buried there.
+The next day I wandered around in Balnakeil Cemetery, where I searched for the headstones of Rob Donn and Lennon’s aunt, who are both buried there.
 It was hard to imagine a more peaceful resting place in any century.
 The emerald grounds are perched above the aquamarine waters of Balnakeil Bay, and sprawl out around the evocative ruins of a church founded in 722 by St. Maelrubha.

 Under clear sunny skies, I scrutinized ancient mossy inscriptions that told of hard, short lives and, in many cases, deep bonds.
 Humming Lennon's ode to his adolescent sanctuary, I realized the words were a fitting soundtrack for my solitary stroll through the headstones.